kmspitzer/Python-Analysis/README.md

 # python-challenge

-UCSD Data Science and Visualization Bootcamp - Python HW  9 Dec 2020

-Collaborated with Rick Spitzer

-This repository contains files pertaining to the Python Homework due 9 Dec 2020.

 PyBank: This script reads in a .csv file containing monthly profit/loss data by month.
 Analysis is performed on data read and is printed